islem-zaraa/B2B-Print-On-Demand/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-All contributions must follow our security guidelines.
+All contributions must follow our security guidelines and coding standards.

 ## License